Policy on Excused Absences for Pre-clerkship Students

-All absences during clinical service must be pre-approved, except under extenuating circumstances.
+All absences during required classes/activities must be pre-approved, except under extenuating circumstances.

-In order to gain the knowledge and skills needed to master the objectives and competencies of the Educational Program for the M.D. degree, students are expected to maintain consistent participation and attendance throughout their undergraduate medical education.
-Each course and clerkship publishes its required/mandatory activities; please adhere to those as well as the general absence policy of McGovern Medical School (MMS).
-Policies for make-up work are based upon the missed content and are specific to each course.
+To gain the knowledge and skills needed to master the objectives and competencies of the Educational Program for the M.D. degree, students are expected to maintain consistent participation and attendance throughout their undergraduate medical education.
+While students are encouraged to seek the necessary healthcare to maintain their physical and mental well-being, this must be balanced with adequate attendance.
+Each course and clerkship publishes its required activities; please adhere to those as well as the general absence policy of McGovern Medical School (MMS).
+Policies for make-up work are based on the missed content and are specific to each course.

-An absence is defined as any instance in which a student is not present at a required activity for preclinical students.
-Students are encouraged to seek the necessary healthcare to maintain their physical and mental well-being.
+An absence is defined as any instance in which a student is not present at a required activity for pre-clerkship students.
 Absences include two types of circumstances:

 Anticipated, as in a residency interview or presentation at a professional meeting.

-• Medical appointment: Students may be excused for scheduled medical and dental appointments, including physician, therapy and counseling appointments.
-Clinical students must also notify their attending (and senior resident, if applicable) of the planned absence.
+• Medical appointment: Students may be excused for scheduled medical and dental appointments, including physician, therapy, and counseling appointments.
+Pre-clerkship students on preceptorship assignments must also notify their preceptor of the planned absence if the absence occurs during a clinical assignment.

 • Religious Accommodations: Please see HOOP Policy 112